A transmission problem for $(p,q)$-Laplacian: Basic Properties

 \section{Basic Properties}

-The main purpose of this section is to present some basic properties of local minimisers $u$.
+The main purpose of this section is to present some basic properties of local minimizers $u$ of the functional $J$ as in \eqref{eq:J}; we shall simply call $u$ a local minimizer without specifying the functional, unless there arises any ambiguity.
 Throughout this section, $\Omega\subset\R^n$ will be a bounded domain, and $c$, $C$ will denote generic constants depending only on $n$, $p$ and $q$, unless stated otherwise; these constants may vary at each occurrence.

 We remark that many properties are symmetric in between $u^+$ and $u^-$, and for this reason we shall only present the statement and the proof for $u^+$.
 As a matter of fact, the argument does not distinguish the case $p>q$ nor $p<q$, so one may derive the corresponding assertion for $u^-$ by noting the following lemma.
+We omit the obvious proof.